KEY TAKEAWAYS

 There is a common theme of sudden withdrawal from medications, altering neurotransmitter levels in the brain, as a cause of onset for brain zaps.

-Withdrawal from antidepressant medications (including serotonin-norepinephrine reuptake inhibitors and selective serotonin reuptake inhibitors), amphetamine salts, ADHD medications, Benzodiazepines, MDMA (Ecstasy), sleep medications, drug abuse, multi-substance abuse can all result in brain zap symptoms [12].
+Withdrawal from antidepressant medications (including serotonin-norepinephrine reuptake inhibitors and selective serotonin reuptake inhibitors), amphetamine salts, ADHD medications, Benzodiazepines, withdrawal from MDMA (Ecstasy), sleep medications, drug abuse, multi-substance abuse can all result in brain zap symptoms [12].

 Who Is At Increased Risk Of Brain Zaps From Alcohol